Scalable and Efficient Neural Speech Coding: A Hybrid Design: End-to-End Neural Waveform Codec (NWC)

 \section{End-to-End Neural Waveform Codec (NWC)}

-The neural waveform codec (NWC), is an end-to-end autoencoder that forms the base of our proposed coding systems.
-It directly encodes and quantizes the input waveform $\bx\in\Real^T$ into the bitstream $\tilde{\bh}\in\Real^N$ using a convolutional neural network (CNN) encoder module, and then reconstructs the output waveform using a decoder with a similar topology:
+The neural waveform codec (NWC), is an end-to-end autoencoder that forms the base of our proposed coding systems. \zhenk{NWC directly encodes the input waveform $\bx\in\Real^T$ using a convolutional neural network (CNN) encoder $\calF_\text{enc}(\cdot)$, i.e., $ {\bh}\leftarrow\calF_\text{enc}(\bx)$.
+Then, the quantization process $\calQ(\cdot)$ converts the encoding into a bitstring $\tilde{\bh}\in\Real^N$, which is followed by lossless data compression and bitstream transmission.
+On the receiver side, the decoder reconstructs the waveform as $\bx\approx\hat{\bx}\leftarrow\calF_\text{dec}(\tilde{\bh})$.
 Fig. \ref{fig:nc} (a) depicts NWC's overall system architecture.
 The structure is detailed in TABLE \ref{tab:topo}.
-It serves as a basic component in the proposed speech coding system.
-In Sec. \ref{sec:cq} and \ref{sec:cmrl} we introduce our scaling mechanism using NWC as the building block of the CMRL framework.
+It serves as a basic component in the proposed speech coding system in Sec. \ref{sec:dsp}.
+In this section, we first introduce the architectural improvement that reduced our model's complexity.
+Next, we also introduce two strategies that compress the signals: feature map compression and trainable quantization. }

-NWC is defined with a compact architecture while achieving high reconstruction quality.
-The codec is a fully convolutional network (FCN) defined with 1-D convolutional layers.
-Both encoder and decoder adopt gated linear units (GLU) \cite{tan2018gated2}, which is based on the ResNet's cross-layer residual learning \cite{he2016deep} with dilation \cite{yu2015multi} to achieve a compact model architecture and to expand the receptive field in the time domain.
-The gating mechanism (Fig. \ref{fig:nc} (b)) boosts the gradient flow with superior performance as evidenced in \cite{tan2019gated}.

-The depthwise separable convolution \cite{chollet2017xception} is used to further save up the computational cost in one of the decoder layers (Fig. \ref{fig:nc} (c)).
-For example, to transform a feature map of size $256\times 100$ (features, channels) into the same-sized tensor, we need a kernel of size $c\times 100\times 100$ (features, input channels, output channels).
-With the depthwise separable convolution, it first conducts channel-wise convolution with a kernel shape of $c\times 1\times 1$ on every input channel, respectively, thus requiring $100$ such kernels.
-It results in a $256\times 100$ tensor.
-A depthwise Hamdard product with the kernel shape of $1\times 100\times 100$ follows.
-It is easy to show that $c\times 100 \times 100 > c\times 100+100\times 100$ for a small $c$.